laurabalasso/Algorithmic_Design_homework/01_Strassen/README.md

 # Homework 1: Matrix Multiplication

 ### Assignment
-Compile the provided implementatio of the Strassen's algorithm using `cc -O4 -o strassen_test  *.c`, then produce an improved version of the code by reducing the memory allocations and test the effects on the execution time.
+Compile the provided implementation of the Strassen's algorithm using `cc -O4 -o strassen_test  *.c`, then produce an improved version of the code by reducing the memory allocations and test the effects on the execution time.

 ### In this folder